isomerpages/isomerpages-govtech/media/technews/_posts/2020-03-21-geeky-myth-busting-facts-you-need-to-know-about-tracetogether.md

 [TraceTogether](https://www.tracetogether.gov.sg/) is a mobile app that supports Singapore’s efforts to mitigate the spread of COVID-19 through community-driven contact tracing.
 Through the exchange of short-distance Bluetooth signals between mobile phones with the installed app, each phone can detect other participating TraceTogether phones that are in close proximity.

-Here’s a handy list of nine geeky facts you need to know about TraceTogether
+Here’s a handy list of nine geeky facts you need to know about TraceTogether.

 ### **Myth #1 - The government is using the TraceTogether app to track or spy on every citizen’s whereabouts.**

 No, the TraceTogether app does not collect any location data and there is no way for the government to locate your whereabouts with this app.
 The app uses Bluetooth technology to exchange connections with nearby devices that have the app.
 The app only has the ability to show connections between devices, and not their locations.
 Furthermore, the logs stay in your phone.
 Should MOH need the logs for contact tracing, they will seek your consent to share the logs with them.

 ### **Myth #2 - With the TraceTogether app running on my mobile phone that's Bluetooth enabled, anyone, including the government, can hack into my phone and extract all information in the phone.**